zanzo420/WpfHexEditorControl/README.md

 - ...

 ## How to use
-Add a reference to `WPFHexaEditor.Control.dll` from your project, then add the following namespace to your XAML:
+Add a reference to `WPFHexaEditor.dll` from your project, then add the following namespace to your XAML:

 ```xaml
 xmlns:control="clr-namespace:WpfHexaEditor;assembly=WPFHexaEditor"